pmbanugo/flycd-docs/src/content/docs/guides/instant-rollback.md

 ---
 title: Instant Rollback
-description: A guide about using Fly Instant Rollback to quickly revert to a previous production release.
+description: How to use Instant Rollback to quickly revert to a previous production release.
-sidebar:
-  label: Use Fly Instant Rollback
 ---

 Instant Rollback is a way to quickly revert to a previous production release.
 This can be useful in situations that require a swift recovery from production incidents, like breaking changes or bugs.